Tequila, the well-known Mexican spirit, has been around for centuries, which is plenty of time for a few good tall tales to surface.

 While there are multiple theories on the beginning of agave distillation, a common telling involves the Spanish invasion and primitive mud stills.
 The parched Spaniards couldn’t be without their brandy for too long, so when supplies began to run low, they improvised with mud and agave, essentially creating what we know today as mezcal.
 (Remember: All tequilas are technically mezcals, but not all mezcals are tequilas.)
 In the mid-1500s, the Spanish government opened a trade route between Manila and Mexico, and in the early 1600s, the Marquis of Altamira built the first large-scale distillery in what is now Tequila, Jalisco.

 1700s to 1800s: Modern Tequila is Born

 The Cuervo family, who everyone now knows and loves, began commercially distilling tequila in 1758, followed later by the Sauza family in 1873 (and, we’re sure, a few other small producers in between).
-According to Slate, Don Cenobio Sauza was responsible for identifying blue agave as the best for producing tequila—and by this point what we now know as tequila was likely being produced at these distilleries.
+According to Salon, Don Cenobio Sauza was responsible for identifying blue agave as the best for producing tequila—and by this point what we now know as tequila was likely being produced at these distilleries.

 1936: The Margarita is Invented